NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 For a description of each value, see :numref:`panoramic`.
-For the other image (aft camera) the forward tilt was set to -0.2618 and scan_dir was set to ’left’.
+For the other image (aft camera) the forward tilt was set to -0.2618 and scan_dir was set to 'left'.
 The correct values for scan_dir (left or right) and use_motion_compensation (1.0 or -1.0) are not known for certain due to uncertainties about how the images were recorded and may even change between launches of the KH-4 satellite.
 You will need to